 How should I store non-dairy milk?

-Non-dairy milks, such as soy, almond, rice, coconut, and oat, will last about a month unrefrigerated if it’s unopened.
-Just make sure that it’s kept at a temp between 50 and 70 degrees F.
+Non-dairy milks, such as soy, almond, rice, coconut, and oat, will last about a month unrefrigerated if they are unopened.
+Just make sure to keep them at a temp between 50 and 70 degrees F.

 Once opened, place the milk in the refrigerator and use it up within a week to 10 days.
-Like dairy milk, opened nut milk is best stored in the coldest part of the refrigerator.
+Store opened nut milk (like dairy milk) in the coldest part of the refrigerator.
 That’s the back of the middle shelf.

-Non-dairy milk can also be frozen, but it should be used within a couple of months.
+You can also freeze non-dairy milk, but use it within a couple of months.
 Defrost in the refrigerator and use within a few days.
 While the texture won’t be the same, it’s still good for baking, and for blending (smoothies, for example).

 Are you a milk drinker?
 There are so many options, from animal milk of many varieties (cow’s, goat’s, sheep, full-fat, low-fat, or skim) to nut milks and oat milk.
 My favorite milk is homemade cashew milk.
 I refrigerate it right away in the blender and give it a whirr when it comes out of the fridge.
 (I find that it’s best if I use it within a few days, though honestly, it’s usually gone in one day!)